A Guide for Education Management Information System (EMIS)

 1. Needs Assessment

-Before you even think about picking an EMIS, doing a really thorough needs assessment is just crucial, truly.
-This means figuring out what specific challenges your school is facing and what you really need the system to do for you, like, what problems are you even trying to solve with this new system?
+Before you even consider choosing an EMIS, it’s important to conduct a very comprehensive needs assessment.
+This involves or will involve realizing the specific issues in your school and what you really need to get the system to do for you – what problem are you even trying to solve with this new system?

 Getting people from different departments involved here, like teachers, admin staff, and leadership, just ensures that all the various needs are considered, which helps a lot in making sure you pick an EMIS that’s the right fit for your institution, and that’s super important.